Ocean and Westgate / Ocean and Cerritos stations

-Ocean and Westgate (inbound) and Ocean and Cerritos (outbound) are a pair of one-way light rail stops on the Muni Metro K Ingleside line, located between the Mount Davidson and Ingleside Terrace neighborhoods of San Francisco, California.
-The stops consist of one side platform each, with the eastbound (outbound) platform located on Ocean Avenue west of the intersection with Westgate Drive and Cerritos Avenue, and vice versa.
+Ocean and Westgate (inbound) and Ocean and Cerritos (outbound) were a pair of one-way light rail stops on the Muni Metro K Ingleside line, located between the Mount Davidson and Ingleside Terrace neighborhoods of San Francisco, California.
+The stops consisted of one side platform each, with the eastbound (outbound) platform located on Ocean Avenue west of the intersection with Westgate Drive and Cerritos Avenue, and the westbound (inbound) platform located east of the intersection.
 They originally opened around 1896 on the United Railroads 12 line; K Ingleside service began in 1919.
+The stops were closed on September 28, 2024.